saliormoon/Cookbook/recipes/FoxxApiKeys.md

 But how to restrict my API now?

 That is just a few lines of code.
-First of all I have to include the foxx-api-keys app mounted at /api:
+First of all I have to include the Foxx-API-keys App mounted at /api:

 ```js
 let apiKeys = Foxx.requireApp('/api').apiKeys;
 ```

-Then have to extend my controller and attach an additional function I can call on all my routes to setup the restriction:
+Then I have to extend my controller and attach an additional function I can call on all my routes to setup the restriction:

 ```js
 controller.extend({